onnx/working-groups/safety-related-profile/documents/needs.md

 Here are a few questions that you may ask yourself when trying to identify your needs:
 - Properties
   - What are the properties verified on the ONNX model?
 Robustness? fairness? other?
-  - What properties do you want to preserve during the model implementation
+  - What properties do you want to preserve during the model implementation?
 - Derived requirements
   - Do you have specific needs in terms of implementation that coud determine some SONNX feature?
   - Do you have specific needs about the traceability between the implementation of the model and the model?